 No one should define what ‘normal’ is because we all are wonderfully and uniquely made!

-Listen to me again when I say – GET A SPIRIT TO BE THANKFUL!
+Listen to me again when I say – BE THANKFUL!
 Whoever you are.
 I am sure things may seem bad from time to time but there is always someone you can call upon at any time of day or night.
 GOD!
 Pray for those that are hurting.
 Pray for yourself if you are hurting.
 Pray.
 Pray.
 Pray.
 However, don’t forget to thank, thank, thank!
-If you start making a list of things you are thankful for I can guarantee you will smile and realise ‘phew – I am blessed!’
+If you start making a list of things you are thankful for, I can guarantee you will smile and realise ‘phew – I am blessed!’

-Some things I am thanking God for today: Sam Crossley, the gift of life, sense of humour, hearing laughter, food and water, the ability to walk, a chance to further my education, wonderful friends and family, compassion for others, a roof over my head, my cat, cuddly toys, music, medicine, medical knowledge, chocolate, resting, sunrise and sunset… the list goes on.
-Please think and thank!
+Some things I am thanking God for today: the gift of life, having a sense of humour, hearing laughter, food and water, the ability to walk, a chance to further my education, wonderful friends and family, compassion for others, a roof over my head, my cat, cuddly toys, music, medicine, medical knowledge, chocolate, resting, sunrise and sunset… the list goes on.